WHAT TO DO – 2-DAY DUBROVNIK ITINERARY

 Plus, on a warm day, this is the best way to cool off!

-- The cruises start outside the city walls at the old port, and you can buy tickets there.
+• The cruises start outside the city walls at the old port, and you can buy tickets there or buy them online in advance.
 They run quite frequently.

-As stunning as the old town of Dubrovnik is, the old port is beautiful, too.
-So, make sure to leave the old town at the end of the main shopping street – Stradun – and stroll the port.
+While the old town of Dubrovnik is undeniably stunning, the old port is also a sight to behold.
+So, make sure to venture beyond the main shopping street, Stradun, and take a stroll along the waterfront.

 Buza Bar